 Sources: China National Bureau of Statistics; China Association of Automobile Manufacturers; China General Administration of Customs.
-Latest merchandise trade data are for September.
+Latest merchandise trade data are for September; other data are for August but will be updated this coming week.
 Return to "What's New".

-The 'demand' side of the Chinese economy - both household & business - is recovering rather more gradually, though September was stronger
+However the 'demand' side of the Chinese economy - both household and business - is recovering rather more gradually

-Sources: China National Bureau of Statistics; China Association of Automobile Manufacturers; China Index Academy (CIA).
-Latest data are for September.
+Sources: China National Bureau of Statistics; China Association of Automobile Manufacturers; China Index Academy.
+Latest data are for August: September data for most of the series shown above will be released this coming week.
 Return to "What's New".